Leykimteng/Note/DBMS.md

  * Deletion if a table have only one tuple and you delete that tuple everything will be delete

  #### First Normal Form
  A relation R in 1NF , If the value in the domain of each attribute of the relation are atomic or only one value is associated with each attribute and the value if not a set of value or list of values.
+ → Multiple Attribute
  e.No|Ename|Contact
   ---|---|---
   1 | A|{98,99}